 Think about that from moment.
 It’s a blunt and scary scenario but not something that should make us run for the hills.
 We need to develop realistic and robust approaches to the ever-increasing cyber threats we’ll face now and in the future.
 It’s a dynamic threat that will morph and change by the hour.

-This weekend the news broke about a hack at the seat of the Westminster email system.
+Remember when news broke about a hack at the seat of the Westminster email system?
 It really doesn’t matter where you are or what you do.
 As cyber threats continue to evolve it is obvious that cyber security needs to be as agile, flexible and as creative as your own business model and approach to life.

 You might think this shows how savvy big companies have become.
 How great is that to be advised before a hack occurs?
 Sadly, this is not the case.
 Which? magazine undertook an investigation whose results demonstrated that it would only take around four days for hackers to be able to access most home networks.